Connectware agents use a PersistentVolumeClaim to persist data in between restarts.

 Code-Sprache: YAML (yaml)

-helm show values cybus/connectware > default-values.yaml
+.helm show values cybus/connectware > default-values.yaml

 Code-Sprache: YAML (yaml)